 Finding Your Genre

 One way of narrowing your reading options is by considering which genres encapsulate your favorite appeals.
-Most people have a fairly robust understanding of well-known genres.
-We know, for example, that mysteries tend to be fast-paced and thrilling, they’re often written without adornment, though individual authors sometimes have recognizable styles.
-Alternately, the fantasy genre is filled with dense characterization, globs of description, and proceeds at a stately pace.
+Most people have a relatively robust understanding of well-known genres.
+We know, for example, that mysteries tend to be fast-paced and thrilling; they’re often written without adornment, though individual authors sometimes have recognizable styles.
+The fantasy genre is filled with dense characterization and globs of description and proceeds at a stately pace.

-Though there are exceptions (many of which would fit into sub-genres), a genre serves as a sort-of calling card when it comes to appeals.
-Genre conventions offer an easy way for readers to find their tribe; for me, most science fiction offers the ideal balance of plot (heavy), description (light), characterization (medium), with styles that range from off-kilter/humorous (Connie Willis, Terry Pratchett, Douglas Adams) to plain weird (Philip Dick, Cory Doctorow esp. with Someone Comes to Town, Someone Leaves Town, and Theodore Sturgeon w/ More Than Human), to fairly straightforward (most Robert Heinlein, Isaac Asimov, James White).
+Though there are exceptions (many of which would fit into sub-genres), a genre serves as a calling card for appeals.
+Genre conventions offer an easy way for readers to find their tribe; for me, most science fiction provides the ideal balance of plot (heavy), description (light), characterization (medium), with styles that range from off-kilter to humorous (Connie Willis, Terry Pratchett, Douglas Adams) to plain weird (Philip Dick, Cory Doctorow esp. with Someone Comes to Town, Someone Leaves Town, and Theodore Sturgeon w/ More Than Human), to reasonably straightforward (most Robert Heinlein, Isaac Asimov, James White).
 But it’s different for everyone.

-Take a look at this list of genres and the appeals you associate with them.
-Choose one that tickles your fancy and let’s get you moving!
+Please look at this list of genres and the appeals you associate with them.
+Choose one that tickles your fancy, and let’s get you moving!

 Narrowing Your Options

 So you understand your appeals and genre preferences, now you can get down to business: The hundreds, even thousands, of options readily available in each genre!
 What to do?